Load Cell Loading: Thread Engagement Errors

-If an adapter is not purchased, or one is not installed into the load cell, Morehouse recommends having discussions with your calibration laboratory about how they calibrate such devices.
-The examples above show the drastic difference between different adapters and different loading conditions.
+If an adapter is not purchased or installed into the load cell, Morehouse recommends having discussions with your calibration laboratory about how they calibrate such devices.
+The examples above show the drastic difference between adapters and loading conditions.
 The errors can be 20 times what might be expected.
-When this happens, there could be significant global risk passed via the next measurement which is eventually passed to the consumer.
+When this happens, significant global risk could be passed via the subsequent measurement, which is eventually passed to the consumer.

 Back to the general rule of thumb: if we do not know, we engage the thread by matching the diameter of the load cell.
-There are two very easy ways to do this.
+There are two effortless ways to do this.

 - Measure the depth of the thread and put a line where the thread should stop.
 Electrical tape and thread tape can also work.

 - Calculate the number of turns it would take to match the thread size.

 The basic calculation is multiplying the number of threads per inch by the required engagement.
 Example 1: I have a ½”-20 thread and want 0.5” engagement.
 Since I have 20 threads per inch, I would divide 1/20.
 This gives me 0.05” of engagement per full turn.
 Then, take 0.5” / 0.05, which equals 10.
 Thus, for 0.5” of engagement on a ½”-20 thread, I would need to count 10 full turns.